paalamugan/docker-compose/README.md

 ```

 ### CMD
-This instruction is used to set the command to be executed when the container starts after building the image.
+This command is used to set the command to be executed when the container starts after building the image.

 ```
 # Format